Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 criminal

-Establishes civil liability for persons who intentionally interfere with or gain unauthorized control over a drone licensed by the FAA, operated by U.S. military, or operated by federal/state/local law enforcement.
-Liable for minimum $5,000 + court must award reasonable attorney fees to prevailing plaintiff.
+Creates civil liability for intentional interference with or unauthorized control of FAA-licensed drones or drones operated by U.S. military, federal, state, or local law enforcement.
+Minimum liability of $5,000; court awards reasonable attorney fees to prevailing plaintiff.

 View source